raniejade/autoconfig/README.md

 config.some.enum=SomeEnum.SOME_VALUE
 ```

-Make sure `autoconfig.jar` and `autoconfig-compiler.jar` is on your compile classpath.
+Make sure `autoconfig.jar` and `autoconfig-compiler.jar` are in your compile classpath.

 A class will be generated at compile time which can be loaded via `AutoConfigLoader`.